top of page

 Estrogen dominance is one of the most common hormonal imbalances women (and even men) experience today...

-It’s actually so common, that the symptoms related to estrogen dominance like PMS, having a muffin top, cravings & binge eating, migraines, being menopausal and having fibroids is pretty normal.
-I want to show you that it is not and there is a way to fix it.
+It’s actually so common that the symptoms related to estrogen dominance - like PMS, having a muffin top, cravings & binge eating, headaches, and fibroids - are considered pretty “normal.”
+But let me show you that they’re not, and that there is a way to fix it.

 There’s different scenarios to estrogen dominance